Tel Aviv University Workers' Rights Clinic - Attorney

 Segal interned at the ‘Knesset’ (Israeli Parliament) legal department (2011-2012), and continued to work at the Knesset as a legal & political advisor to a Member of Knesset (2012-2015).
 Afterwards, Segal worked with NGO’s, in different capacities, on various issues concerning human & civil rights, and social justice.

-As part of the TraffLab project, Segal will work in the Workers' Rights Clinic on a number of cases related to the Project research.
+As part of the TraffLab project, Segal worked in the Workers' Rights Clinic on a number of cases related to the Project research.
 Thus far, work has begun on an explanatory video clip for Chinese migrant workers in the Israeli construction industry.
 This is a reaching out project that started as an idea brought up by the Chinese migrant workers community in southern Tel-Aviv, and is meant to inform them of their labor and migrant status rights.